The Legend of the Lone Ranger: Development

-The rights to the character had been bought in 1954 by Jack Wrather, an oil billionaire, and his wife Bonita Granville.
+The rights to the Lone Ranger character had been bought in 1954 by Jack Wrather, an oil billionaire, and his wife Bonita Granville.
 They had made many attempts to create a Lone Ranger movie that would appeal to a modern audience, including making Tonto an equal partner and mentor to the Lone Ranger.
-By the late 1970s they believed that the story was ripe for retelling in an epic vein similar to Ilya and Alexander Salkind's Superman (1978), with the potential for sequels.
+By the late 1970s, they believed that the story was ripe for retelling in an epic vein similar to Richard Donner's Superman (1978), with the potential for sequels.

-In October 1977 Lew Grade announced he would make the film as part of a slate of movies worth $97 million, including Love and Bullets, Escape to Athena, and Raise the Titanic.
-Most of the films Grade would finance himself but Lone Ranger was a co production with Wrather.
+In October 1977, Sir Lew Grade announced he would make the film as part of a slate of movies worth $97 million, including Love and Bullets, Escape to Athena, and Raise the Titanic.
+Most of the films Grade would finance himself but Lone Ranger was a co-production with Wrather.
 Grade said the Lone Ranger would likely be played by an unknown, after a wide talent search.
-In October 1978 Grade said the film would be distributed by the new company Associated Film Distribution, a joint consortium between ITC Entertainment, EMI Films, and Marble Arch Productions.
+In October 1978, Grade said the film would be distributed by the new company Associated Film Distribution, a joint consortium between ITC Entertainment, EMI Films, and Marble Arch Productions.

-"This is a grand old western in the heroic and glorious style of the cowboy picture," said Walter Coblentz, producer.
+"This is a grand old western in the heroic and glorious style of the cowboy picture," said Walter Coblenz, producer.
 "This is not Blazing Saddles.
 When he puts on his mask you're going to believe it."

 Martin Starger said they were doing the film because "Heroes are needed today more than ever...
 We're playing it straight.
 This isn't a spoof or a satire."

-Coblentz added, " I decided the Indian element needed upgrading.
+Coblenz added, "I decided the Indian element needed upgrading.
 I decided to treat the Lone Ranger and Tonto more as equals.
 I wanted their relationship to be dignified.
 I wanted to take advantage of Indian lore."

-In September 1979 Coblentz announced the director would be William Fraker.
-Fraker was normally a cinematographer but he had directed Monte Walsh which Coblentz admired.

-William Fraker the director said "The Lone Ranger will work if we can make him real" and said he was influenced by Lawrence of Arabia.
+In September 1979, Coblenz announced the director would be William Fraker.
+Fraker was normally a cinematographer but he had directed Monte Walsh which Coblenz admired.
+Fraker said "The Lone Ranger will work if we can make him real," and also that he was influenced by Lawrence of Arabia.

 Two of the movie's four screenwriters, Ivan Goff and Ben Roberts, had previously created the hit TV series Charlie's Angels; they had also worked together on another hit series, Mannix.
 According to Larry McMurtry, novelist George MacDonald Fraser had written an excellent script for the film, but he was not credited in the finished film.